 QL Claw is designed specifically for lower back pain.
 Lower back trigger points tend to be quite tough and deep, so QL Claw was intentionally designed to be a fairly deep and intense massage in and around the lower back.

 The trigger points that contribute to back pain are not all located in the lower back.
-The Gluteus Medius and Iliacus muscles, for example, lie in the hip flexor and upper glute regions respectively, and can contribute to a lot of lower back pain when tight.
-QL Claw was designed to release trigger points in all of these and does so better than any other product.
+The Gluteus Medius and Iliacus muscles, for example, lie in the upper glute and hip flexor regions respectively and can contribute to a lot of lower back pain when tight.
+QL Claw was designed to release trigger points in all of these muscles and does so better than any other product.

 Back Buddy Benefits

-The Back Buddy is one of the most overall versatile massage tools for the entire body.
+The Back Buddy is hands-down one of the most versatile massage tools for the entire body.
 Back Buddy has 11 knobs that are designed to release nearly every muscle from head to foot.

 How To Use: Self-administered handheld massage